mozilla/addons-server/docs/topics/api/abuse.rst

     :>json string user.url: The link to the profile page for of the user reported.
     :>json string user.username: The username of the user reported.
     :>json string message: The body/content of the abuse report.
+    :>json string|null lang: The language code of the locale used by the client for the application.

 .. _abuse-user-reason-parameter: